NBPub/GoogleLocationUtility/docs/Readme.md

 ## Installation

 See [Overview](/README.md#installation-quickstart) for installation instructions and steps for activating a virtual environment in the project folder.
+A list of all installed packages is provided [below](/docs#installed-packages).

 ## Usage